GED® test information Expand Link

 How long does it take for my tests to be scored and results sent to me?

 It usually takes 4 – 6 weeks for results to be sent to candidates.

-I have passed all the tests 2 years ago and now I need an additional transcript for work.
-How do I order a transcript?
+I have passed all the tests and now need an additional transcript and/or certificate.
+How do I order a transcript and/or certificate?

-Use the GED® Test Results Request Form.
-Please include a payment of $10.00 for each for each transcript or certificate.
+Please use the GED® Test Results Request Form, and include a payment of $10.00 for each transcript or certificate.
 Transcripts can be sent to universities or colleges upon request.
 Be sure to include your college or university application number.